Get a quote on Business Insurance

-Why do you need a certificate of insurance?
+Why do you need proof of insurance?

-Certificates of insurance are important in two main situations: When you need to provide proof of insurance to someone you plan to work with, and when you need to verify that another company has insurance.
+Certificates of insurance are important in two main situations: When you need to provide proof of insurance coverage to someone you plan to work with, and when you need to verify that another company has insurance.

 - You own a janitorial services company.
-Before signing a contract to provide regular cleaning services at an office building, your client wants to see your COI to ensure that you have general liability insurance, which would provide coverage if your service damages valuable property or causes someone to be injured.
+Before signing a contract to provide regular cleaning services at an office building, your potential client wants to see your COI to ensure that you have general liability insurance, which would provide coverage if your service damages valuable property or causes someone to be injured.

 - You are signing a lease for your shoe store’s new location.
 Your landlord needs to make sure that you have general liability insurance.
 Otherwise, they could be held liable if someone is injured on the premises.

 If your company hires or partners with vendors, contractors, or other third parties, it’s a good idea to ensure that they have adequate liability insurance coverage.
-If your contractor or vendor is not properly insured, you could take on some of their financial risks in the event that an accident or loss occurs.
+If your contractor or vendor is not properly insured, you could take on some of their financial risks in the event that an accident or potential loss occurs.